-However, getting healthy and micronutrient-rich foods is becoming increasingly difficult, because many lack the time for extensive research, sometimes it’s more expensive and it is often too stressful and exhausting to swim against the mainstream and avoid already pre made industry products.
+However, getting enough healthy and micronutrient-rich foods into our diets is becoming increasingly difficult, because many lack the time for extensive research.
+Sometimes it’s more expensive and it is often too stressful and exhausting to swim against the mainstream and avoid already pre-made industry products.

-Understandable – BUT, to stay healthy for a long time, we have to change something and give our bodies what they need for their functionality.
+Understandable – BUT, to stay healthy for a long time, we have to change this and give our bodies what they need for their functionality.

 In order to prevent widespread diseases in our latitudes, however, according to the latest findings, only a few factors are particularly important:

-- Mediterranean diet (based on lots of vegetables) instead of finished products & fast food
+- Mediterranean diet (based on lots of vegetables) instead of processed products & fast food

 - Water & tea instead of soft drinks

-So if you cook fresh and healthy, keep moving and spend time with beneficial social contacts.
-If you can do that, you already have extremely good chances of reduce the risk for e.g. Diabetes or cardiovascular disease up to 90%.
+So make sure to cook fresh and healthy, keep moving and spend time with beneficial social contacts.
+If you can do that, you already have extremely good chances of reducing the risk for e.g. diabetes or cardiovascular disease up to 90%.
 The immune system is strengthened and the basic functions in your own body can work.

 It’s insane, isn’t it?
-These points do not sound utopian and immachable – nevertheless in our everyday life it is extremely difficult for most people to integrate them into their everyday life.
+These points do not sound utopian and unachievable – nevertheless in our everyday life it is extremely difficult for most people to integrate them into their everyday life.

 Good advice at this point is: Step by Step